skucik20/AtomicHabits/README.md

 - [ ] Convert animations to MVVM
 - [ ] Test to creating progressHistory on startapp -> added new funcionality to it so test needs to be modified
 - [ ] Unable to click on date button in calendar -> now there is workeround with border
-- [ ] Ask user if he is sure to delate habbit

 - [ ] Fix problem with close button in widget - sholud exit whole app
+- [ ] Unable to add empty or repeted habit title
+- [ ] Add picture if habbit list is empty

 ## Todo ⏳

 - [ ] Add cetegories to habits

-- [ ] Update about page

 ## Bugs